ipa-lab/benchmark-privesc-linux/README.md

 Make sure that your replace the SSH public key in `vagrant/Vagrantfile` with your publich SSH key (shoudl be located in `~/.ssh/id_rsa.pub`).

 With that you should be able to call `./create_and_start_vms.sh`

+## How to contribute additional testcases?

+We are more than happy to add new test-cases, to do this please

+- look at `tasks.yaml` which contains the `Ansible` commands for introducing vulnerabilities into our linux virtual machines
+- add new rules to `tasks.yaml`
+- create pull request (: thank you!